-The East Bay Refugee Forum (EBRF) was established in the 1970’s in response to a large influx of South East Asian refugees.
-We are a coalition of over 30 agencies serving refugees, asylees, SIVs and others permanently displaced from their home countries by persecution, violence, or war who now seek refuge in the San Francisco East Bay.
+The East Bay Refugee Forum (EBRF) was established in 1978 in response to a large influx of Southeast Asian refugees.
+We are a coalition of over 30 agencies, organizations, advocates and community leaders serving refugees, asylees, Special Immigrant Visa holders and others permanently displaced from their home countries by persecution, violence, or war who now seek refuge in the San Francisco East Bay.
 The EBRF includes government agencies, resettlement and other non-profit organizations, community-based groups, members of the refugee community, and individual advocates.

 As a coalition, the EBRF is dedicated to:

 • Strengthening overall resettlement through collaborative knowledge resource sharing and increased coordination of services among a broad array of service providers.

 • Identifying and addressing the personal and systematic challenges faced by new arrivals.

 • Providing resource knowledge, cross-referrals, and tools to empower advocacy among new arrivals as well as service providers.

 • Raising public awareness of refugees, asylees and SIVs on all governmental and societal levels.